 Maybe.
-But my question is, when does that sort of approach become morally unacceptable?
+But my question is, when does that approach become morally unacceptable?

 Although there have been countless articles guilty of overstepping with headlines, I’m thinking specifically about a recent New York Times article headline: “Reaching ‘Herd Immunity’ Is Unlikely in the U.S., Experts Now Believe.”